ken0361/Group_Project/Portfolio/System Design.md

 #### 2. Query and Reserve books
 In this page, the users can search and reserve books via MQTT communicating with the desktop.
 The topic for sending query request is “WEB_query ", and " response_to_WEB " is the topic for acquiring detailed information.

-By clicking the “Query” button, the user can search book with either its name or the author name.
-At the same time, it send the message to the desktop via MQTT and received the relative information.
-The received message is parsed and displayed on the web page.
-Then the user can click the “Booking” button to submit the message to the desktop for making reservation.
+By clicking the “Query” button, the user can search book with either the book name or the author name.
+At the same time, web application sends the JSON message to the desktop via MQTT and receives the certain book relative information.
+The received message is parsed and displayed on the web page for the users.
+Then the user can click the “Booking” button to submit the message to the desktop for making reservation or fresh the website to resend another query.

 <img src="./images/web4.jpg" width = "400" height = "300" align=center />
 <img src="./images/web5.jpg" width = "250" height = "300" align=center />
 <img src="./images/web6.jpg" width = "400" height = "300" align=center />

 #### 3. Notifications
-This page will check the reservations from certain users and receive the notification when the book returned to the library (receive the message from M5stack directly).
+If a user make some reservations and go to this page, they can check their reservation lists.
+Moreover, if the reserved book is changed the status from 'Borrowed' to 'Available'(that means when the book return to the library), then the web receive the JSON message from M5stack and send a notification to the user.
 The table displays “Query_ID”, “Book name”, “Book status”, and notification for each booking order.

 <img src="./images/web7.jpg" width = "400" height = "300" align=center />